How to Enjoy a Winter with No Snow

 Next focus on the head, hands and feet.
 Make sure you have warm hats, gloves, socks and boots that work for the activity you’ll be doing.

 I always try to assess in October of each year who needs new boots, gloves, wool socks etc. so I have plenty of time to order before the cold weather comes.
+We also do frequent “hand checks” when we are outside to make sure that their fingers are feeling warm which is a good sign that their whole body is warm enough.

-Finally have the proper gear for the weather of that day.
+Have the proper gear for the weather of that day.
 If there’s a chance of rain then be sure to pack waterproof layers.
 If it’s cold and windy make sure you have a good wind blocking jacket.

 Being cold and wet is miserable so make sure you have rain gear that will hold up well to go over your other layers.